Structured Codes for Distributed Matrix Multiplication: Introduction

-{\emph{This paper builds on the foundational principles of structured codes and recent advances to develop distributed matrix multiplication techniques over finite fields.
-Building on our earlier work~\cite{malak2023Structured,malak2024diststruc,DeyTanMal24}, we demonstrate significant compression savings for matrix product computations compared to \cite{SlepWolf1973}.
-This is accomplished by applying the structured encoding scheme from~\cite{korner1979encode} to non-linear source mappings, utilizing a smaller field size than in~\cite{krithivasan2011distributed,pradhan2020algebraic}.}}
+{\emph{Our work builds on the foundational principles of structured codes to develop distributed matrix multiplication techniques over finite fields.
+We demonstrate significant compression savings for matrix product computations compared to~\cite{SlepWolf1973}, achieved by applying structured encoding to carefully designed non-linear mappings of the distributed source matrices.
+In addition to improved performance, our approach operates over smaller field sizes than those required in~\cite{krithivasan2011distributed,pradhan2020algebraic,sohail2022unified}.}} {\emph{This use of structured coding idea in the context of distributed matrix multiplication will prove pivotal in capturing source correlations and computation structures jointly, thus well capturing the matrix multiplication problem.}}

-\paragraph{Coded distributed computing} Distributed computing plays an increasingly significant role in accelerating the execution of computationally challenging and complex computational tasks.
-This growth in influence is rooted in the innate capability of distributed computing to parallelize computational loads across multiple workers.
-This same parallelization renders distributed computing as an indispensable tool for addressing a wide array of complex computational challenges, spanning scientific simulations, extracting various spatial data distributions~\cite{yang2011using}, data-intensive analyses for cloud computing~\cite{shamsi2013data}, machine learning~\cite{10129894}, and medical applications~\cite{lushbough2010overview} to name just a few.
-In the center of this ever-increasing presence of parallelized computing, stand modern parallel processing techniques, such as MapReduce~\cite{dean2008mapreduce}, Hadoop~\cite{emc2014data}, and Spark~\cite{zaharia2010spark}.